yecril71pl/cpp-docs.pl-pl/docs/parallel/amp/using-tiles.md

         }
         std::cout << "\n";
     }
-    // Output for SAMPLESSIZE = 2 is:
+    // Output for SAMPLESIZE = 2 is:
     //  4.5  6.5  8.5 10.5
     // 20.5 22.5 24.5 26.5
     // 36.5 38.5 40.5 42.5